StephMarieH/StephMarieH/README.md

 - 👋 Hi, I’m Steph.
 - 🌱 I’m currently learning Python and SQL.
+Enrolled on Hyperion Dev's Software Engineering Bootcamp & on an internship with Albany Beck in London.
 - 👀 My hobbies are photography, visual arts, yoga and cycling.
 - 💞️ I’m looking to collaborate on projects, let me know if you have an idea!
 - 📫 How to reach me stephaniemariehornby@gmail.com